thenaturalwill/pfsense-analytics/README.md

+This is a fork of https://github.com/lephisto/pfsense-analytics

+The original project is really well done but I wanted to organize a few things for clarity and elinimate a few manual steps

 This Project aims to give you better insight of what's going on your pfSense Firewall.
 It's based on some heavylifting alrerady done by devopstales and opc40772.
 Since it still was a bit clumsy and outdated I wrapped some docker-compose glue around it, to make it a little bit easier to get up and running.
-It should work hasslefree with a current Linux that has docker and docker-compose, still there is a number of manual steps required.
+It should work hasslefree with a current Linux that has docker and docker-compose.

 The whole metric approach is split into several subtopics.